 -

 Relate Points to Other Geometric Objects: Remember that points are the building blocks of all other geometric objects.
 A line is a set of points, a plane is a set of lines (or points), and so on.
 By understanding how points relate to these other objects, you can gain a deeper appreciation for their fundamental role in geometry.
-For example, consider how a circle is defined as the set of all points that are equidistant from a central point.
+Here's one way to look at it: consider how a circle is defined as the set of all points that are equidistant from a central point.
 This simple definition highlights the importance of points in defining more complex shapes.

 -